Financial software development is necessary not only for financial organizations, as it would seem at first glance.

-Processing server has been accumulating a large data set over an extended period of time, which allows to identify some common patterns.
+The processing server has been accumulating a large data set over an extended period of time, which allows identifying some common patterns.

-When a machine learning based system is introduced, it enables the processing server to determine transactions risks.
-The system communicates the risk percentage to the processing server and it, in turn, decides what to do with a payment.
+When a machine learning-based system is introduced, it enables the processing server to determine transactions risks.
+The system communicates the risk percentage to the processing server and it, in turn, decides what to do with payment.

 There are several options: